ronaldstoner/nostr-irc/README.md

 ```

 # Client Commands
 Commands inside the client can be used to interact with various functions.
-Command tab completition is enable inside the client and will allow you start commands with the / character and autocomplete them with the TAB key on the keyboard.
+Command tab completion is enable inside the client and will allow you start commands with the / character and autocomplete them with the TAB key on the keyboard.

 ```
 - /clear - clears the messages window